Table of Contents

 - SAP Concur AI Booking Agent: Automates corporate bookings.

-Other trends include blockchain platforms like Pitogo Travel for decentralized bookings and tools like FlightsLogic for B2B GDS integration.
+Other trends include blockchain platforms such as Pitogo Travel for decentralized bookings and tools like FlightsLogic for B2B GDS integration.

 Trends and Considerations for 2025

-- AI Integration: 58% of agencies are boosting AI budgets for pricing, itineraries, and self-service.
+- AI Integration: 58% of agencies are increasing AI budgets for pricing, itineraries, and self-service.

-- Cost vs. Value: Free tiers (HubSpot) for startups; enterprise for scalability.
+- Cost vs. Value: Free tiers like HubSpot benefit startups; enterprise plans support scalability.

-- User Feedback: Agents on Reddit praise Travefy for usability, criticize GDS curves.
+- User Feedback: Agents on Reddit praise Travefy for usability and criticize GDS curves.

-- Sustainability: Tools like Travalyst partner with Booking.com, Expedia for eco-friendly options.
+- Sustainability: Tools like Travalyst partner with Booking.com and Expedia to offer eco-friendly options.

 For deep dives, trial via Capterra/G2.
 Start with GDS + CRM for efficiency.